iStock-1845456254.jpg

 Before the first snowfall:

-• Review contracts with snow removal vendors.
+• Review and renew contracts with snow removal vendors.

 5. Check Heating Systems and Community Equipment

+For communities with shared amenities—clubhouses, gyms, or mailrooms—these systems should be tested before winter peaks.
 If the community has shared heating systems, mechanical rooms, or common area HVAC:

 • Schedule routine inspections.